Devesh-Shisode/static-web-page/README.md

 hello team
 hello i am devesh
 kase aahat sagde
 can we continue for project
+namskar.